Mastuerso/webDesignChallenge/README.md

 # webDesignChallenge
-Just a GUI challenge, check [the project site](https://mastuerso.github.io/webDesignChallenge/).
+Just a UI challenge, check [the project site](https://mastuerso.github.io/webDesignChallenge/).

 Test it on your desktop (I recommend firefox):
 - [x] Clone or download the zip file